Skip to the Main Content

 I always wanted to look up the stuff again that John Baez said about higher order connections that allow you to parallel transport loops around.
 He has once on spr mentioned giving a talk on the strings in Kalb-Ramond backgrounds.
 There we have a 2-form on target space and after integrating it along the string it becomes a 1-form on loop space.

-Yes, you are right that my ω are something like 0-forms on loop space.
+Yes, you are right that my ω\omega are something like 0-forms on loop space.
 But actually there is a subtlety, since they are (for the superstring at least) not strictly number-valued but take values in something constructed from operators of the single superparticle, roughly.

 Of course that’s related to the fact that their algebra is non-commutative!
 So they are 0-forms which take values in a peculiar non-commutative algebra.